How We Protect You

 - Learn more about fraud and identity theft.
 If you are educated about the ways that fraudsters and thieves operate, you have a better chance of spotting and stopping the theft of your personal information.
 For more information on identity theft, click here.

-- Be aware of what gets put on social networking sites.
+- Carefully consider what you post on social networking sites.
 These sites can be used by thieves to gather information that they can then piece together and use illegally.
 Always keep in mind that thieves look for photos, addresses, birthdates, phone numbers, family history and any identifying information to make it easier for them to make you their victim.
 The internet has become the virtual mall for thieves to “shop” for this information.

 - Check your credit report annually.
 This allows you to check that the report is accurate and report any suspicious or unauthorized credit applications.